oasis-tcs/openc2-jadn/jadn-v2.0.md

     if one is specified by the data format.

 * **Valid**:
-    A logical value is valid if it satisfies the constraints of its logical type.
+    A logical value is valid if it satisfies the constraints of its DataType.
-    A data value is valid if it is well-formed and is classified as an instance of a logical type.
+    A data value is valid if it is well-formed and is classified as an instance of a DataType.

 * **Serialization**:
     Serialization, or encoding, converts a logical value into a data value.
-    De-serialization, or decoding, classifies a data value and converts it into an instance of a logical type.
+    De-serialization, or decoding, classifies a data value and converts it into an instance of a DataType.

 * **Description (annotation)**:
     Description fields of an information model are reserved for comments from authors to readers